grongierisc/formation-template/README.md

 We will have to save our Production(,Record Map, Business Processes and Data Transfromation) this way.
 After that, when we close our docker container and compose it up again, we will still have all of our progress saved locally (it is, of course, to be done after every change through the portal).
 To make it accessible to IRIS again we need to compile the exported files (by saving them, InterSystems addons take care of the rest).

 ## 5.4.
 Part about vscode inside container and iris.script
+WIP TALK ABOUT register.py and iris in bash inside container and iris.script talk about getting into the container

 # 6. Productions
 We can now create our first production.
 For this, we will go through the [Interoperability] and [Configure] menus: